britishlibrary/peripleo/README.md

 * Dataset(s) formatted as [Linked Places Format (LPF)](https://github.com/LinkedPasts/linked-places-format/blob/master/README.md) or GeoJSON.
     * You can use any such dataset if it is accessible via a URL.
     * If your data is in a spreadsheet or delimited text (for example CSV), you will need to convert it using a tool such as [Locolligo](https://github.com/docuracy/Locolligo/blob/main/README.md).
 * Somewhere to host and serve a simple HTML file, together with any datasets not hosted elsewhere.
-This guide begins with instructions for hosting your map on GitHub Pages: you might instead copy the files to another server.
+This guide begins with instructions for hosting your map on GitHub Pages: you might instead copy the files from the `docs` folder to another server.

 ## Setting up GitHub Pages